Greece men's national handball team

 The Greece national handball team is the national handball team of Greece and is controlled by the Hellenic Handball Federation.

 Greece has a long tradition in handball.
 First of all, Greece made it to the handball 2005 World Cup and the 2004 Olympics where they beat Brazil, Korea and won against Egypt in a close game.
 In the Olympics they lost to eventual champions Croatia, and finished sixth in the tournament.
 In the World Cup they finished in the sixth position as well.
+Greece will take part in the EHF Euro for the first time in 2024.